LLNL/axom/src/docs/sphinx/dev_guide/dev_tools.rst

-This section provides some information about getting started with Git and Bitbucket and describes operations related to topic branch development on the CS Toolkit project.
+This section provides some information about getting started with Git and Bitbucket and describes operations related to topic branch development on the Axom project.
 Our Git repository lives in our `Bitbucket project <https://lc.llnl.gov/bitbucket/projects/ATK>`_.

 If you are new to the Git or want to brush up on its features, there are